Class Incremental Learning with Task-Specific Batch Normalization and Out-of-Distribution Detection: Experiments

 \subsection{Generalizabilization Assessment}

-To investigate the generalization ability of the method proposed in this study, we utilized ResNet34 and ResNet50 architectures to further compare with selected baseline methods DynaER and iCaRL.
-It is noteworthy that although the MORE method performed well among the baselines, it is dependent on a Transformer network and is not adaptable to other ResNet architectures.
-Therefore, MORE was excluded from this comparison, and only the best-performing methods among the remaining baselines, DynaER and iCaRL, were selected for further analysis.
+To investigate the generalization ability of the method proposed in this study, we utilized ResNet34 and ResNet50 architectures to further compare with selected baseline methods DynaER, iCaRL and DRC. {Meanwhile, we replaced the backbone with the lightweight architecture MobileNetV2~\cite{mobilenetv2} to evaluate the performance of our method in resource-constrained environments.} It is noteworthy that although MORE performed well among the baselines, it is dependent on a Transformer network and is not adaptable to other ResNet architectures.
+Therefore, MORE was excluded from this comparison, and only the best-performing and second-best performing method methods among the remaining baselines, DynaER, iCaRL and DRC, were selected for further analysis.
 The results are presented in Table~\ref{generalization}.

 It can be observed that our method consistently maintained superior performance across different architectures.
 Moreover, as the network depth increased, our method demonstrated performance improvements on all three datasets.
-Specifically, when upgrading from ResNet18 to ResNet50, the Last-MCR for Path16, CIFAR100, and Skin8 datasets increased by 1.70\%, 3.93\%, and 3.84\% respectively, while the Avg-MCR increased by 1.07\%, 0.83\%, and 2.06\% respectively.
-In contrast, iCaRL's performance remained basically unchanged across different architectures.
-On the other hand, DynaER's performance showed inconsistent trends across different datasets, with fluctuating performances on Path16 and Skin8, and a significant decrease on CIFAR100, indicating a sensitivity to the network architecture employed. \\
+Specifically, when upgrading from ResNet18 to ResNet50, the Last-ACC for Path16, CIFAR100, and Skin8 datasets increased by 1.86\%, 3.93\%, and 2.94\% respectively, while the Avg-ACC increased by 1.30\%, 0.83\%, and 2.06\% respectively.
+By contrast, iCaRL's performance remained basically unchanged across different architectures.
+On the other hand, DynaER's performance showed inconsistent trends across different datasets, with fluctuating performances on Path16 and Skin8, and a significant decrease on CIFAR100, indicating a sensitivity to the network architecture employed. {For DRC, its performance also exhibits certain fluctuations across different architectures on the three datasets; however, under the same architecture, its performance remains inferior to ours, which further demonstrates the strong generalization capability of our method.}

+{Furthermore, under lightweight backbone settings, our method consistently maintains superior performance across all three datasets.
+Specifically, when the backbone is replaced with MobileNetV2, the proposed method outperforms strong baseline iCaRL in terms of Last-ACC by 15.86\%, 16.54\%, and 6.99\% on the Path16, CIFAR100, and Skin8 datasets, respectively.
+Similarly, the Avg-ACC improves over iCaRL by 7.16\%, 7.61\%, and 1.61\%, respectively.
+These results demonstrate that our approach remains robust and effective even under resource-constrained scenarios (e.g., reduced model parameters or lower computational complexity), highlighting its strong generalization capability. }